tyouhyou/cxxlog/README.md

 Also, if no file specified, or the path is not correct, no execption occurres.

 DF/IF/WF/EF are not thread safe.
 You may implement it if that is desired.
-The reason non-thread-safe version is designed, is that it faster than the thread-safe one.
-In my test environments, non-thread-safe one is 2~4 times faster.
+The reason non-thread-safe version is designed, is that it's a bit faster than the thread-safe one.
 And also the provide flexibility when multiple logs are expected in one application or library.

 There has a trick to use the DF/IF/WF/EF ones.